openmpf/openmpf-components/cpp/TesseractOCRTextDetection/README.md

 * "research this phrase"
 * "search this phrasejunk"

-Removing the leading and trailing `\b` will allow these phrases to be matched, exluding the extraneous leading/trailing characters.
+Removing the leading and trailing `\b` will allow these phrases to be matched, excluding the extraneous leading/trailing characters.

 # Tessdata Models